DIPlib/diplib/changelogs/diplib_next.md

 - XYZ to Yxy conversion and its inverse were reversed, and Yxy to gray conversion was incorrect.
 This means that the Yxy color space was all wrong and inconsistent.

+- NPY file header written was correct according to the specification, but didn't exactly match what was written by NumPy itself.
+NumPy under Python 3.12 errored out reading these files.
+Now the header exactly matches NumPy's.

 ## Changes to *DIPimage*